microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/administrativeunit-get.md

 | Authorization  | Bearer {token}.
 Required. |

 ## Request body
-Do not supply a request body for this method.
+Don't supply a request body for this method.

 ## Response

 If successful, this method returns a `200 OK` response code and [administrativeUnit](../resources/administrativeunit.md) object in the response body.
 ## Example
 ### Request
-Here is an example of the request.
+Here's an example of the request.

 # [HTTP](#tab/http)